August 15, 2023

-In fact, ask most job seekers today, and they’ll tell you they’ll abandon an application process a mere minute in, if they can sense there are barriers to applying (e.g., being forced to create an applicant account).
+Ask most job seekers today, and they’ll tell you they’ll abandon an application process a mere minute in, if they can sense there are barriers to applying, like being forced to create an applicant account.

-With a leading small business-centric applicant tracking system (ATS), though, you don’t have to worry about having candidates spend several minutes completing applications.
-Consider JazzHR.
-Our job posting pages enable quick and easy submissions for potential hires.
+With an applicant tracking system (ATS) for small businesses, you don’t have to worry about having candidates spend several minutes completing applications and possibly abandoning the process.

 That means more high-quality candidates being added to our customers’ respective talent pools (and a diminished need to have to proactively source passive prospects all the time).

-One of the primary complaints from job seekers is a need for more communication during the hiring process.
-Keep candidates informed about their progress in a timely manner, even if it’s just to let them know they’re still being considered.
+Job seekers want frequent communication during the hiring process.
+So, keep candidates informed about their progress in a timely manner, even if it’s just to let them know they’re still being considered.

 It’s simple, really.
-Personalized, empathetic communication can foster a strong connection with prospective candidates and demonstrate that your org values their time and effort.
+Personalized, empathetic communication can foster a strong connection with potential candidates and demonstrate that your small business values their time and commitment.

-Send candidate experience surveys to leads you spoke with (those hired, those passed on, and those who “exited” your process on their own).
-Doing so allows you to garner beneficial feedback about your recruitment approach — insight you can use to both enhance various components of your TA efforts (e.g., nurture messaging, interview stages) and provide a better CX to each candidate.
+Doing so allows you to garner beneficial feedback about your recruitment approach — insight you can use to both enhance various components of your hiring efforts (e.g., nurture messaging, interview stages) and provide a better experience to each candidate.

 Candidates should feel welcome and respected during the interview stage.
 Fostering an inclusive environment where each person you engage can comfortably express themselves is essential for a positive experience with your recruiting staff (and, for final-choice candidates, getting them to accept offers).